 Be aware that once you head off the beaten track, you’ll probably find yourself offline, so make sure you download your apps and maps before you go.

 Free wi-fi hotspots

-The Northern Territory is terabytes ahead of other parts of Australia when in comes to offering public wireless internet access (wi-fi), with free wi-fi in places as far-flung as Nhulunbuy airport.
-In Darwin, free public wi-fi is available in the Smith Street Mall, at the public library at Parliament House, and at the airport, and paying customers can access wireless hotspots at several bars, cafes and restaurants.
+The Northern Territory is terabytes ahead of other parts of Australia when it comes to offering public wireless internet access (wi-fi), with free wi-fi in places as far-flung as Nhulunbuy airport.
+In Darwin, free public wi-fi is available in the Smith Street Mall, at the public library at Parliament House, and at the airport.
+Paying customers can also access wireless hotspots at several bars, cafes and restaurants.
 Alice Springs airport offers free public wi-fi and there are a handful of wi-fi hotspots around town.
 Throughout the Northern Territory, wi-fi (free or paid) is increasingly available at hotels, motels and backpacker hostels.
 Check when you make your booking.

 Travelling with smartphones, tablets and laptops

 Travellers taking their smartphones, tablets or laptops on the road can access wi-fi (see above), or connect through their service provider, using their device or a mobile USB modem.
 Internet access will depend on the provider’s network range.
 See telephone reception for further details.

 Internet cafes and kiosks